Some of the links below are affiliate links. If you choose to make a purchase we may earn a small commission at no additional cost to you.

 The best way to combat that is to stockpile some cooking fuel.
 There are some great ones to have on hand.
 Let’s take a look at three of the best for cooking during a power outage.

-One of the best things to have on hand are bags of charcoal.
+One of the best things to have on hand is bags of charcoal.
 You can cook in a grill or in a divot in the ground with charcoal.
 You can use it anywhere and that is a great thing to have a product that is so versatile.

 Charcoal does take up lots of space when you start stockpiling but it might be worth it when the time comes to use it.